pdc-quantum/isic-2024/README.md

     - the "rep14" solution with recalculation of mixing parameters which was ranked second of these seven models for the public score.

-   Thus, one solution was choosen using the public testing set as "oracle", and the second on a rational basis and a favorable public testing.
+   Thus, a first solution was chosen using the public testing set as "oracle", and the second on a rational basis and a favorable public testing.

-   After the shake, three experiments  had  a private score of 169, all with the "houseblend rep4" model.
+   After the shake, three experiments  had  a private score of 169, all with the "houseblend rep4" model and for parameter sets adjusted by the present optimization method.

+   This validates this strategy where cross-validation is performed on a playground made of the predictions for the entire training dataset by the booster and the basis models.

    The serendipity solution, for which a bronze medal was attributed, was classed below the "rational" solutions of the "houseblend rep4" model.

    The "rep14" solutions were relegated at the end of the list, but before the reference basis.

 ![Tableau final](https://github.com/user-attachments/assets/cd4d0941-7641-414b-acf5-8930045e2817)

     -

    -